-With public organisations, such as the police, joking about rape it shows every victim and the rest of society that those who we are meant to protect us can make light of a serious crime.
+With public organisations, such as the police, joking about rape it shows every victim and the rest of society that those who are meant to protect us can make light of a serious crime.
 With people seeing others undermining the harmfulness of rape and using it as a topic of humour it is no wonder that large numbers of rape go unreported.
-With rape and sexual harassment continuing to be a problem it is surprising that the number of convictions are less in comparison to other crimes (http://rapecrisis.org.uk/statistics.php).
-Since when did major crimes become fair game and society begin to disregard the feelings of victims of crime?
+Insensitive comments like this say loud and clear that if you are a victim of rape or sexual assault you won’t be taken seriously.
+That we can’t rely on those who are meant to protect us and support us in our hardest times.
+Given the pervasiveness of these reactions its unsurprising that the number of rape convictions are less in comparison to other crimes (http://rapecrisis.org.uk/statistics.php).
+Since when did major crimes become fair game?
+Why are we living in a society where the feelings of victims are disregarded?

 This tweet comes a few months after Corbyn’s idea of segregated train carriages (http://www.bbc.co.uk/news/uk-politics-34059249); another topic that had me incensed.
-This idea to separate genders on trains was sparked in an effort to lessen sex offences on public transport.
-Whilst its brilliant to see sexual crimes being addressed as a serious issue and government seeking to take preventative action, I still wonder why we are punishing the victims?
-Why does the prevailing message we receive about rape concern how we dress etcetera.
-Why, as females, are we instructed about what to wear in order to not attract negative male attention?
-We are told how to wear our hair, to always travel in groups particularly at night.
-I understand the value of much this advice, take well-lit streets at night, never leave your drink unguarded etcetera, is all valuable advice we should all follow – but we are still focussing on potential victims, male or female.
+This idea to separate genders on trains was sparked in an effort to lessen sex offenses on public transport.
+Whilst its brilliant to see sexual crimes being addressed as a serious issue.
+And I applaud the government for seeking to take preventative action.
+I still wonder why we are punishing the victims not the perpetrators?
+Why does the prevailing message we receive about rape concern what we wear, what times of day we go out, whether we leave our drinks unattended etc. Why, as females, are we instructed about what to wear in order to not attract negative male attention?
+We are told how to wear our hair, to always travel in groups, particularly at night.
+I understand the value of much of this advice.
+Taking well-lit streets at night.
+Never leaving your drink unguarded.
+This is valuable advice that we should all follow.
+But we are still focusing on potential victims, male or female.
 Why are we curtailing their freedoms?
 Why are we leaving the blame with them?
 Why are we bringing up our children hearing that if they wear certain clothes, go out alone, get tipsy or act a certain way they are ‘inviting’ rape.